 Korea offered to host the ASEM Conference in 2018 to create an opportunity to continuously and extensively discuss regional cooperation among ASEM Partners revolving around the above-mentioned principles and policy directions, and the proposal was welcomed and supported by ASEM Partner countries.

-The ASEM Conference, titled"Inclusive Growth and Cooperation of the ASEM Economies in the Era of the Fourth Industrial Revolution", is to be held in Seoul, Korea, on 22 November.
-It will provide a forum for discussion to draw up measures that promote policy cooperation in order to maximize opportunities and minimize the adverse effects of the economic and social changes wrought by the Fourth Industrial Revolution.
-This ASEM Conference is a follow-up to the Seoul Initiative held in 2017 and it aims to foster discussions on the economic and social changes brought on by the Fourth Industrial Revolution in greater depth.
-It is expected to serve as a forum for ongoing discussions and a laboratory for the development of policy responses to inequality, and through regional cooperation in the ASEM region to help achieve inclusive prosperity in ASEM Partner countries.
+The ASEM Conference, titled"Inclusive Growth and Cooperation of the ASEM Economies in the Era of the Fourth Industrial Revolution", was held in Seoul, Korea, on 22 November.
+It provided a forum for discussion to draw up measures that promote policy cooperation in order to maximize opportunities and minimize the adverse effects of the economic and social changes wrought by the Fourth Industrial Revolution.
+This ASEM Conference was a follow-up to the Seoul Initiative held in 2017 and it aimed to foster discussions on the economic and social changes brought on by the Fourth Industrial Revolution in greater depth.
+It served as a forum for ongoing discussions and a laboratory for the development of policy responses to inequality, and through regional cooperation in the ASEM region to help achieve inclusive prosperity in ASEM Partner countries.